Preserve your Cheese Perfectly: 5 tips!

 The wheels must be stored in a humid environment.
 If you do not have a proper environment like a cellar, you can wrap them in a damp cloth in the refrigerator at 2° – 6° C degrees.

 The wheels must be cleaned, at least once a week, with salt and grapeseed oil to prevent bacteria from forming on the crust and compromising their ripeness.
 Finally, they must be turned to have a homogeneous maturation of the whole cheese.

-For those like me, who merely take slices, perhaps even more than one, you have to absolutely read the small tips that I have managed to get from the masters of Arona.
+For those like me, who merely take slices, perhaps even more than one, you have to absolutely read the small tips for how to preserve your cheese perfectly that I have managed to get from the masters of Arona.

 1. The cheeses must be preserved with other cheeses, to avoid promiscuity with other foods in the refrigerator.